 - If you are asked what is your purpose in Bali tell them "sightseeing" as there is no dedicated visa strictly for volunteering.

 - After Immigration the next step is to pick up your baggage, normally the wait to collect your bag is no longer than 30 minutes.

-- Once everyone’s arrived, we’ll take you to your accommodation; the trip from the airport is about 2-3hrs, so it’s best to use the bathroom before you leave the airport.
+- Once everyone’s arrived, we’ll take you to your accommodation; the trip from the airport is about 1-2hrs (but of course, this is Bali traffic dependent), so it’s best to use the bathroom before you leave the airport.

 Before you leave the UK, SLV.Global will give you contact numbers for our Bali team, please make a note of these and keep them on your person in case of any issues meeting up at the airport.
 Please never, ever leave the airport without a member of our team.

 Safety first!
 It's a requirement that anyone participating in one of our placements purchases adequate travel insurance for the duration of their placement.

 Travel insurance needs to cover any medical expenses that may occur in country, delayed flights and lost baggage etc. Travel insurance is different from health insurance and is specific to the country you are travelling to.
 Therefore, if you already have health insurance please do not assume it will cover you whilst you are abroad.
 You will need to check the details as this often isn't sufficient for overseas travel.

 It is essential that you have comprehensive travel insurance that covers you for the following; injury, illness, repatriation, emergency medical care, and both public and private medical treatment should you need it whilst on your placement.
 As you are joining us in Bali, your insurance must also include white water rafting level 3.

 With regards to which travel insurance provider to go with, there are many different options to choose from.
 Please take your time to research the different insurance providers and policies, and ensure the above is included in the policy you choose.
 Although we aren't travel insurance experts, you can find some top tips on choosing a provider here.